suseek/apphealth/README.md

 # AppHealth

-Health check application for `actulator like` endpoints (e.g. spring-boot).
+Health check application for `actuator` like endpoints (e.g. spring-boot).

 You can check the [live demo here](http://apphealth.herokuapp.com/).